 - GTM repeatability validation models

-“Progress isn’t about moving faster—it’s about reducing errors and executing smarter within a system.
+Scott framed the core idea: “Progress isn’t about moving faster—it’s about reducing errors and executing smarter within a system.
 You don’t win because you hustle harder.
 You win because your process eliminates unnecessary friction.”
+Systems win.
+Not louder marketing.
+Not founder grind.
+When founders work with us, they get structure—and that changes everything.

-“You can’t manage progress if you can’t see the patterns.
+A key line from the session captured the shift: “You can’t manage progress if you can’t see the patterns.
 Systems make progress visible.”

-- Engineering CLTV: Designing for retention, not just conversion
+- Engineering CLTV: designing for retention, not just conversion

 - Building systems to measure perceived progress and actual advancement

-- Creating campaign-level predictability across different customer cohorts
+- Creating campaign-level predictability across customer cohorts

 - Reframing success metrics beyond growth into system readiness and execution risk